 Oh Yeah, The Scenery

 We almost forgot!
 If you plan to take a fall foliage cruise, you should pack your camera.
 Along with the quaint historic towns and seaside restaurants, there are the beautiful autumn colors.
 Mountain vistas filled with brightly colored trees and the maple lined streets flowing with amber colored leaves are a photographer’s dream.
 Get inspired as you walk the trails of Arcadia National Park in Maine or as you sail by the rocky coasts and hundred year old lighthouses.
-There is no better time of year to see and discover the New England area than the fall.
+There is no better time of year to discover the New England area than the fall.
 We hope our Top Reasons to Take a Fall Foliage Cruise have convinced you to visit!

 What are your top reasons to take a fall foliage cruise?
 Have you traveled to New England and Canada via cruise ship?
 Drop us an anchor below to share your experiences traveling in this region of the world.